PCSX2/pcsx2-net-www/docs/troubleshooting/identify.md

 ---
-title: "Reporting for issues"
+title: "Diagnosing & Reporting"
-summary: "Steps on how to diagnose problems during PCSX2 Setup"
+summary: "This page helps you correctly diagnose and report issues."
 draft: false
 toc: true
 sidebar_position: 3
 ---

-Hit a snag?
-Follow through this page to find out on how to gather more information about the issues!
-Especially useful for when you wanted to report them.
+This page helps you correctly diagnose and report issues.

 ## Collecting Emulog